This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

 (7) Investment fund grants for multi-campus research consortia

-(A) In order that collaborative research projects may be encouraged, the board of regents may make investment grants to multi-campus research consortia.
+(a) In order that collaborative research projects may be encouraged, the Ohio department of higher education may make investment grants to multi-campus research consortia.
 The conditions and limitations of paragraphs (F)(6)(a), (b), (f) and (g) of this rule apply.
 These grants will not require repayment.

 (8) Requests for investment funds

 A request for investment funds shall include at least three components: a letter and a narrative report from the institution describing the project; a copy of any feasibility or planning studies that outline the construction and/or renovation planned; and a total project budget.

 (a) Institutional letter: The letter shall be signed by the chief research and fiscal officers of the institution and shall request a specific amount of money from the investment fund.
 The project name and a brief description of the nature and timetable for the project and for repayment shall be included in this letter.

 Narrative report: The narrative report shall include a description of: the nature of the research activities to be housed in the facility; the scholarly merit of these activities; the project's impact on the strategic needs of the state; the role of the project in addressing the human resource needs of the discipline(s) involved as described in the section on educational activities, paragraph (G) of this rule; the role of the investment in leveraging additional resources and attracting long-term economic development for Ohio; and the funding and research opportunities a positive department decision would provide the institution.

 (b) Studies: Copies of any feasibility and/or planning studies that outline the construction and/or renovation planned for the specific facilities shall be included.